A Walking Tour or Slide Show of Rockefeller Center's Public Art

 - One of the leading figurative sculptors of the 20th century had his work cut in half at the center

-- The artist would not back down on the French Coat of Arms but did back down on male nudity
+- The artist who lost 10 percent of his commission because he would not back down on the French Coat of Arms but did back down on male nudity

 - Find out about the world famous artist who had his work destroyed by Rockefeller Center

-Attilio Piccirili 1866- 1945, has `Frangel' at The Metropolitan Museum of Art; and created, `The Maine Memorial' at Columbus Circle, NY; "Fireman's Memorial" W.100 St. New York City and much more)
+As a sculptor Attilio Piccirili has his `Fragilina' at The Metropolitan Museum of Art, NYC; and created, `The Maine Memorial' at Columbus Circle, NY; "Fireman's Memorial" W.100 St. NYC and much more

-Giacomo Manazu 1908 - 1990, is best known for his `Standing Cardinals' at St. Peter's Church in Rome, Italy and 1948 won the`Grand Prize for Sculpture' at the Venice Biennial.
+Giacomo Manazu (1908 - 1990) Italian Artist - is best known for his `Standing Cardinals' at St. Peter's Church in Rome, Italy and 1948 won the`Grand Prize for Sculpture' at the Venice Biennial.
 He is considered the leading figurative sculptor of the 20th century

-Carl P. Jennewein1890 - 1978, has exhibits at The Metropolitan Museum of Art, New York City, Arlington Memorial Bridge, Washington D.C. and more.
+Carl P. Jennewein1890 - 1978,has exhibits at The Metropolitan Museum of Art, New York City, Arlington Memorial Bridge, Washington D.C., Brooklyn Central Library in NY, Tampa Museum of Fine Arts in Florida, Brookgreen Gardens, SC and more.

 Alfred Janniot <1889 - 1996 one of France's leading civic sculptors gained international recognition and awarded the `Chevalier of the Legion of Honor' for his "Tapestry in Stone" in France and more.